 Understanding the basics of layering is a key component in staying comfortable — and safe — during winter adventures.
-In short, there are three layers that try to keep you dry and warm through different functions.
-We’ll go over some layering examples below, but here are the keys to understand:
+In short, you wear three layers to stay dry and warm, and each serves a different function.
+We go over some layering examples later on, but here are the key points to understand.

 Staying dry is of primary importance when choosing layers.
 If sweat starts pooling, your body will start cooling, which works against the insulating layers.
-Your baselayer will provide a nominal measure of insulation, but the right layer can do wonders for moisture management, which is the bedrock of entire layering system.
+Your base layer will provide a nominal measure of insulation, but the right layer can do wonders for moisture management, which is the bedrock of the entire layering system.

 Insulation layers can emphasize breathability (active insulation) or warmth (static insulation).
 This category has the widest range of options.

 Lighter insulation, like a grid fleece, traps warmth while allowing body heat (and moisture) to escape through the channels of the grid.
 Down or synthetic insulation stuffed into baffles will trap body heat for greater warmth.

 The development of active insulation midlayers has shaken up this category in recent years.
 Jackets built with exposed insulation can make them lighter and breathable for use in high-output activities.
 And they include a light, breathable shell fabric to protect against light rain or snow.
 Such jackets allow the user to enjoy a greater range of temperatures before they need to dump heat or add another layer.